Alternating snake modules and a determinantal formula: Alternating Snake Modules: Main Results

-The modules $V(\bomega_{\bos})$ with $\bos\in\uS$ are called alternating snake modules.
-These modules are known to be real by the work of \cite{BMS24}.
-Since that work is rather abstract and the proof in our case is very brief we include it in Section \ref{real}.
+Alternating snake modules are known to be real by the work of \cite{BMS24}.
+Since that work is rather abstract and the proof in our case is very brief we include it in Section \ref{sreal}.